Hypercubers/hypercubing.xyz/docs/software/hyperspeedcube.md

 Hyperspeedcube began to see widespread use after the addition of mouse controls and more advanced piece filters in August 2022, kickstarting the [hyperspeedsolving revolution](/history.md#2022-present-the-hyperspeedsolving-revolution).
 The web version was released in January 2023.

 Shortly after the web version was released, Hactar and Luna began reading the [MPU](/software/magicpuzzleultimate.md) source code, intending to make a tool to ease the process of writing MPU puzzle definitions.
 Instead, they were able to replicate MPU's puzzle generation algorithms, and Hactar set to work on a new puzzle simulator using this backend.
-Over the next year, they ported the algorithm to [Conformal Geometric Algebra][cga] in the hopes of supporting curved cuts.
-Puzzles would be defined using [Lua][lua], since it is a well-known programming language with a simple type system that is easy to embed, sandbox, and extend with custom types.
+Over the next year, they adapted the algorithm to use [Conformal Geometric Algebra][cga] in the hopes of supporting curved cuts, but this proved too challenging in higher dimensions.
+Together with Milo, they built a puzzle definition system using [Lua][lua], since it is a well-known programming language with a simple type system that is easy to embed, sandbox, and extend with custom types.

 [cga]: https://en.wikipedia.org/wiki/Conformal_geometric_algebra
 [lua]: https://en.wikipedia.org/wiki/Lua_(programming_language)

 The first dev build of the new version, Hyperspeedcube v2.0.0-pre.1, was released on July 16th, 2023, and supported Lua shape definitions but not twists.
-As of early 2024, HSC 2.0 is still in development.
+As of mid-2024, HSC 2.0 is still in active development.

 ## Future updates